 The Golden Triangle no more?

 Traditionally, companies approached IT service delivery in myriad ways, from ad-hoc to structured, with some efforts more successful than others.
 Over time, the Golden Triangle approach emerged, aimed at guiding organizations in decision making by prioritizing certain factors.
-Companies often recited the PPT approach: people first, processes second, and technology third.
+Companies often recited the PPT approach:

 Today, of course, we do business differently.
 The internet and cloud computing have revolutionized everything, including service and value delivery.
 Organically, a fourth dimension came to the fore: partners.
 Our relationships with third-party partners and suppliers have meant that more organization can deliver value without necessarily becoming a technology business.